 After Tom finished, he got up and coughed slightly to get my attention.
 I looked up in response.
-“Even though it’s Sunday, we didn’t do anything yesterday or this morning, and that is a long enough break.
-When you’re done, we’ll search the rest the forest for the rest of the day till sundown.”
+"Even though it's Sunday, we didn't do anything yesterday and that is a long enough break.
+When you're done, we'll search the forest for the rest of the day till sundown."

 After I had cleaned up in the kitchen, Tom had already left.
-I walked towards the forest and saw all the red rings Tom had put around the trees.
-I kept on walking until the ringed trees became less and less and searched the nearest barren one.
+I walked towards the forest and saw all the red rings Tom and I had put around the trees months ago.
+I Apparated to where I had last stopped and walked towards the nearest untouched tree.
 I absentmindedly looked through the unbranded trees to see if there were any holes or spots a crown or a diadem could be nestled into.
-All the while I was complaining quietly to myself, out loud.
+After an hour of fruitless search, I suddenly snapped.

 "Talking to yourself?"

-I became more upset than embarrassed.
+I was more upset than embarrassed that I was caught.
 I huffed and turned around, expecting Tom since there was no one else in this forest.
-I would have liked to give him a piece of my mind.
-Yet it wasn’t Tom that stood in front of me.
+At the moment, I felt an urge to truly give him a piece of my mind.
+Yet it wasn't Tom that stood in front of me.

-A creature with a red lion’s body and bat like wings stared at me, in the direction from where the voice came from.
-His head was that of a man, older but strangely handsome.
+A creature with a lion's body and bat like wings stared at me, in the direction from where the voice came from.
+Its fur was red like blood.
+Its head was that of a man, older but strangely handsome.
 The creature had a menacing stare.
-It almost felt like he was looking me over.
-It didn’t calm my fear when he licked his jowls as he might in preparing for a meal.
+It almost felt like it was assessing my body like a butcher would to flesh.
+It didn't calm my fears either when I saw it lick its lips.

 I stood there with my mouth slightly open, my eyes as wide as they were in my third year after seeing the Hogwarts beast.
-His tail looked like a scorpion’s and was raised directly at me.
+Its scorpion tail slowly raised above its body and was aimed directly at me.

 His voice sounded like trumpet as he spoke to me again.
-“Oh, don’t be frightened.
-When I claw you, you’ll be dead right away.
-Very painless.”
+"Oh, don't be frightened.
+When I strike you, you'll be dead right away.
+Very painless."

 He was going to kill me, I thought.
 I backed away as slowly as I could, very afraid.
-My voice became dry, and I couldn’t scream even if I tried.
+My voice became dry, and I couldn't scream.
 I eventually backed up into something.
-I turned and saw I was cornered into a tree trunk.
+I turned quickly and saw I was cornered into a tree trunk.
 I whipped my head back towards the strange lion creature.
-He was coming closer, and as he lifted up a paw he showed his razor sharp claws, which looked to be dripping with some sort of liquid other than blood.
+He was coming closer, and as he lifted up a paw he showed his razor sharp claws, which looked to be dripping with some sort of liquid.
 I felt my way around the tree and rolled behind it just in time to miss the sharp claws of the beast.

 I swallowed what saliva I could, and I screamed louder than I ever had before, "TOM!"

-Right after I screamed, the beast was thrown to into a tree by a burst of wind.
+Right when I finished screaming, the beast was thrown to into a tree by a burst of wind.
 Luckily it was no ordinary burst of wind.
-Tom was suddenly there with his wand pointed towards the animal.
+Tom was suddenly to my right with his wand pointed towards the animal.
 He had an extremely calm expression for the situation, very opposite of my terrified one.
-In disdain he asked, “Manticore, what are you doing here?”
+In disdain he talked the creature.
+"Manticore, what are you doing here?"

-The manticore got up off the forest floor, with evil and menace in his eyes.
-He growled at Tom and said, “Looks like double the morsels.”
+The manticore got up off the forest floor, with menace in his eyes.
+He growled at Tom and said, "Looks like double the morsels."

 Tom kept his cool and stared back at the creature with intimidating eyes.
-“You don’t want to pick a fight with me.
-Answer me, what are you doing here, in Albania of all places.
-You should be in Indonesia.”
+"You don't want to pick a fight with me.
+Answer me, what are you doing here in Albania of all places?
+You should

-The manticore suddenly became frightened and acted like he was trapped by Tom’s eyes.
-The man’s head let out a great lions growl and stared at Tom, afraid.
-“I am an outcaste!
+Tom shot a yellow-colored spell at the creature which landed directly between his eyes.
+The manticore suddenly became frightened and paranoid.
+He began to circle around like he was trapped.
+The man's head let out a great lions growl and stared at Tom, afraid.
+"I am an outcast!
 I need food, or I will die.
-Please, spare me and I will not harm you…or the girl.”
+Please, spare me, and I will not harm you…or the girl."

-Tom’s free hand rubbed his chin in thought.
-“An outcaste?
-Well, I have no need for you then.”
+Tom's free hand rubbed his whiskered chin in thought.
+"An outcast?
+Well, I have no need for you then."

 And so he raised his wand and let out a flourish.
 A bright green light jetted out, and the manticore let out an awful yell before he was killed, preventing my ears from hearing the spell.
 Even so, I knew what Tom had said.